emmavz/cypher/complete_features.md

 - [ ]  Allow users to delete/edit articles
     - [ ]  Create UI for the option to delete/edit articles after being published

+- [ ]  Allow users to block/report other users from their profile
 - [ ]  Advanced settings to allow for share-to-read to be turned off
     - [ ]  Create UI for advanced settings on the upload-an-article page
 - [ ]  Customizable days until liquidation